HMaxF/generate-small-prime-number/README.md

 ### The result should be different with each computer / smartphone specification.

+### WARNING:
-### WARNING: do not use very large number, it will take a very long time and may crash your browser.
+Do not use very large number, it will take a very long time and may crash your browser.

 Theoretically this Javascript logic can generate prime number list up to 9.007.199.254.740.991 (Number.MAX_SAFE_INTEGER, Javascript maximum value for a safe number), anyone who use computer with very large memory (more than 32 GB) is welcome to try it and share the required time to generate them.